 Due to the impact of lianas on the survival (Phillips et al., 2005), growth (Dias et al., 2017; Rodríguez et al., 2021; Medina-Vega et al., 2022a) and fecundity (Kainer et al., 2006; Nabe-Nielsen et al., 2009; García León et al., 2018) of their hosts, lianas can decrease the carbon storage and sequestration potential of forests (Schnitzer et al., 2014; van der Heijden et al., 2015).
 Due to their low investment in woody biomass, liana are unlikely to compensate for the tree biomass that they displace (van der Heijden et al., 2013).
 Additionally, lianas shift the allocation of above ground carbon stocks in forests from stems to leaves, reducing the return time of fixed carbon to atmospheric carbon due to high leaf litter turnover (van der Heijden et al., 2015; Akihiro et al., 2022).
 Within forest canopies, lianas have been reported to contribute to 40% of canopy biomass despite only contributing <5% of stem biomass (Phillips et al., 2005; van der Heijden and Phillips, 2009; van der Heijden et al., 2013).

+2.4.
+Putative drivers of liana proliferation and growth

 Liana biomass has been increasing across the neo-tropics (Phillips et al., 2002; Schnitzer and Bongers, 2011; Laurance et al., 2014; Sullivan et al., 2022) and temperate forests (Carrasco-Urra and Gianoli, 2009; Perring et al., 2020).
 There is however, evidence of contrasting patterns in the paleo-tropics (Schnitzer and Bongers, 2011; Bongers et al., 2020) although recent studies have found increases in the Asian tropics (Parthasarathy et al., 2015; Chandler et al., 2021b).
 As such it is yet unclear what the drivers of liana abundance are, although several putative mechanisms have been put forward (Schnitzer and Bongers, 2011).
 The increase in liana biomass has been linked to several drivers including environmental change, human activity, intensifying seasonality and elevated levels of atmospheric CO2 (Schnitzer and Bongers, 2011; Schnitzer, 2018).